la10736/rstest/rstest_reuse/README.md

 :warning: [**Version 0.5.0 introduce a breaking change**](#dismiss-macro_use-attribute-support)

-This crate give a way to define a tests set and apply them to every case you need to test.
+This crate gives a way to define tests set and apply them to every case you need to test.
 With `rstest` crate you can define a tests list but if you want to apply the same tests to another test function you must rewrite all cases or write some macros that do the job.

 Both solutions have some drawbreak:

-- intruduce duplication
+- introduce duplication
 - macros makes code harder to read and shift out the focus from tests core

-The aim of this crate is solve this problem. `rstest_resuse` expose two attributes:
+The aim of this crate is solve this problem. `rstest_reuse` expose two attributes:

 - `#[template]`: to define a template
 - `#[apply]`: to apply a defined template to create tests